 The Corporation sponsors a 401(k) retirement savings plan for all regular full-time employees (including executive officers) employed in the United States and an RRSP in Canada.
-Employees participating in the 401(k) plan during 2022 could contribute up to 100% of their annual base earnings into the plan up to a limit of \$20,500.
+Employees participating in the 401(k) plan during 2024 could contribute up to 100% of their annual base earnings into the plan up to a limit of \$23,000.
 Contribution amounts may be indexed for inflation in subsequent years.
-Participants in the 401(k) plan turning age 50 in 2022 or prior had the option to contribute an additional \$6,500 into the plan.
+Participants in the 401(k) plan turning age 50 in 2024 or prior had the option to contribute an additional \$7,500 into the plan.
 This additional contribution amount for age 50+ participants may also be indexed for inflation in subsequent years.
 Annual contributions into the 401(k) retirement savings plan are subject to an actual percentage deferral test.
-Participants in the RRSP could contribute the lesser of (i) 18% of prior year's earned income, (ii) the maximum annual contribution limit of C\$29,210, or (iii) the remaining limit after any Corporation sponsored pension plan contributions minus any pension adjustment, plus any unused RRSP contribution room.
+Participants in the RRSP could contribute the lesser of (i) 18% of prior year's earned income, (ii) the maximum annual contribution limit of C\$31,560, or (iii) the remaining limit after any Corporation sponsored pension plan contributions minus any pension adjustment, plus any unused RRSP contribution room.
 Participants in the RRSP who did not utilize their full contribution limit could carry forward unused RRSP contributions.
-During each the periods presented, 2020-2022, the Corporation did not match employee contributions.
+During each of the periods presented for 2022-2024, the Corporation did not match employee contributions.